lahmatiy/component-inspector/README.md

 ![Component inspector with instrumenting](http://o52.imgup.net/ScreenShot199c.png)

+You can use ready-to-use plugin for babel [babel-plugin-source-wrapper](https://github.com/restrry/babel-plugin-source-wrapper) to instrument your code with necessary API included.
+You free to use your own implementation.
+See [documentation](https://github.com/restrry/babel-plugin-source-wrapper) for details.

-Interface to get meta-data should be called `$devinfo` with at least single method `get()`.
+By default interface to get meta-data should be called `$devinfo` with at least single method `get()`.
 Inspector expects `get` method returns an object or falsy value if no data.

 ```js
 window.$devinfo = {